Are Glassdoor Reviews Important?

 It’s vital you give a good impression during the recruitment process and move quickly.
 Job hunters are not hanging around, and if you take too long to respond, the chances are you’ll lose the candidate.

 Don’t make the application process too difficult or time consuming.
 People’s time is precious, and whilst you might want people to jump through hoops for your business to prove they’re right for you, many candidates will be turned off by this.
-Ask for feedback from your recent hires on what could be improved and take action.
+Ask your recent team members for constructive feedback; what could be improved and take action.

-If your on-boarding experience is not positive, the chances are your new hire will look for a new job pretty quickly after joining you.
+If your on-boarding experience is not positive and requires improvement, the chances are your new person will look for a new job pretty quickly after joining you.
+An HR professional must consider this phase as a crucial part of the employee lifecycle.

 3. Develop Your Managers

 Managers play a key role in employee experience and they have the biggest impact on reviews you receive.
 We recommend investing time and money in training your management team to inspire employees and understand the importance of representing your brand.
-This will go a long way to boosting your reputation as a business.
+This will go a long way to boosting your reputation as a business and eliminate negative feedback in the future.

 Do your managers care about your staff?
 How do you measure this?
 Consider engagement surveys, focus groups, listening forums or other methods to capture feedback.
 It’s important managers know how to praise and recognise people and demonstrate good communication skills.